BariwuJhunnior/alx_html_css/headphones/README.md

-In this project, I will implement from scratch, without any library, a web page.
-I will use all HTML/CSS/Accessibility/Responsive design knowledges that I learned previously.
+In this project, I will implement a responsive web page from scratch, without using any libraries.
+I will utilize all the HTML/CSS/Accessibility/Responsive design knowledge I have previously learned.